snovakovic/js-flock/README.md

   vehicleType.haveKey('something'); // false

-  // We can also use short notation to define enum.
+  // We can define enum with short notation.
+Limitation of short notation is that we can't define custom enum helpers.

   const gender = toEnum(['MAN', 'WOMEN', 'OTHER']);